 Necessity and Proportionality

-It is assumed there is a requirement to use the COVID Certification Service to provide evidence of your COVID status, required by most private sector travel organisations e.g., airlines, cruise ships and holiday operators, to allow access to their services for international travel.
+There is a requirement to use the COVID Certification Service to provide evidence of your COVID status, required by most private sector travel organisations e.g., airlines, cruise ships and holiday operators, to allow access to their services for international travel.

-In Northern Ireland, the COVID-19 Certificate Service has been mandated by the NI Executive.
-As COVID restrictions ease and international travel resumes, it is assumed that there will be a requirement for travellers to share their ‘COVID status’ as a condition for entry into countries they are travelling to.
+As COVID restrictions ease and international travel resumes, there will be a requirement for travellers to share their ‘COVID status’ as a condition for entry into countries they are travelling to.
 COVID status can be shown using several certificates via the (COVIDCERT NI) app or a letter depending on circumstances.

+For a period the NI Executive had also mandated the use of Covid Status Certification in domestic settings.
+As a result, the DoH made Regulations to make this a legislative requirement and while these Regulations no longer apply and no longer place a legal requirement on venues to check Covid Status Certification, the Department of Health has issued best practice guidance on the use of Covid Status Certification for certain events and venues; therefore the need to have a Covid Certification Service in place enables the generation of certificates in domestic settings when required.

 As the standards for secure documentation are confirmed by the EU and World Health Organisation (WHO) it has become clear that GPs and HSC Trusts are unable to provide documentation to the required, secure standard.
 Therefore, solutions that can provide the required assurances to agreed international standards are needed, hence the development of COVID Certification Service (CCS) and associated mobile (COVIDCERT NI) App.